 – From 7am to 7pm (Labour Day until September 30)

 – From 7am to 5pm (October 1 until October 10)

 – From 9am to 5pm – Saturdays & Sundays only (October 15 until October 31)

-Click here for a useful bilingual Safe-Boating Guide (which includes details on the fees), and here for the regulations related to the Public-access Ramp at Pélissier beach on McGregor Lake (available in French only).
+Click here for THE NEW 2023 SAFE BOATING GUIDE (in French) (which includes details on the fees), and here for the regulations related to the Public-access Ramp at Pélissier beach on McGregor Lake.